subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Throughout this paper we distinguish several complementary levels of scientific description.
 At the microscopic level lie neuronal circuitry and the connectome.
 At higher effective levels lie latent cognitive states and modality-specific states such as perception, language, and action.
 Modern generative models may operate at several of these effective levels, depending on the variables they represent explicitly.
 What they generally do not provide is a direct mechanistic description of the underlying neuronal circuitry.

 This perspective has several consequences.
 First, it suggests that searching for direct anatomical counterparts of transformer blocks or diffusion networks may be misguided.
 Different microscopic implementations can generate remarkably similar macroscopic dynamics, a phenomenon familiar throughout statistical physics.
 Second, it provides a natural explanation for the success of modern generative AI.
 These models need not recover the brain's internal circuitry in order to reproduce important aspects of cognitive behavior; they need only learn the effective dynamical laws governing its observable outputs.
 Building on predictive processing and predictive coding, we investigate how perceptual dynamics can be formulated in energy-based terms.
-We first retain explicit latent causes and model their temporal evolution through a learned energy landscape.
-We then ask whether an effective theory can instead model perceptual dynamics directly, with latent causes absorbed into the effective law.
-In this paper we adopt the energy-based formulation of diffusion models, exemplified by [Diffusion Recovery Likelihood (DRL)](https://arxiv.org/abs/2012.08125), in which diffusion provides an efficient mechanism for learning and sampling from explicit energy-based models.
+We adopt the energy-based formulation of diffusion models, exemplified by [Diffusion Recovery Likelihood (DRL)](https://arxiv.org/abs/2012.08125), in which diffusion provides an efficient mechanism for learning and sampling from explicit energy-based models.
 They allow effective energy functions to be learned directly from observable behavior without requiring an explicit model of the underlying neuronal interactions.

-The aim of this paper is not to argue that the brain literally implements a diffusion model or a transformer architecture.
-Rather, we argue that modern generative neural networks constitute a new class of effective theories for cognition, analogous to the role played by statistical mechanics in physics.
-Viewed from this perspective, recent developments in generative AI suggest a shift in emphasis for computational neuroscience—from searching for detailed mechanistic replicas of neural circuitry toward identifying the effective dynamical principles governing cognition.

 Predictive processing provides the natural computational framework within which this proposal can be formulated.
 In this view, perception is not a passive reconstruction of sensory input.
 The brain continuously generates expectations about the state of the world and revises them in response to incoming sensory evidence.
 Perception therefore reflects an interaction between internally generated predictions and signals produced by the environment.